Proto:Metroid Prime 3: Corruption

 There are sub-menus that show and toggle certain events that happen during the Norion sequence in the final game.

-By pressing X and Y at the same time while in the map screen, Samus will be teleported to the highlighted map zone.
+By pressing X + Y while in the map screen, Samus will be teleported to the highlighted map zone.

 - The Plasma Beam and Nova Beam only change the color of the Power Beam and adds more damage.
 Effects for the beam hitting a wall do not exist.

-- Hypermode can be enabled along with all of its upgrades, it can be activated by pressing A, B, X and Y at the same time (you need to use the "give all powerups" cheat in the debug menu to "unlock" it).
+- Hypermode can be enabled along with all of its upgrades.
+It can be activated by pressing A + B + X + Y (you need to use the "give all powerups" cheat in the debug menu to "unlock" it).
 It has an early and functional Hyper Ball attack and Hyper Beam and the visor will turn green.
 After a certain ammount of time the visor will turn purple, indicating that it has entered Corrupt Hyper Mode, and turning red while time finishes.
-While in morphball mode it will display the current state of Hyper Mode and the time it has to finish.
+While in Morph Ball mode, it will display the current state of Hyper Mode and the time it has to finish.
 If the time ends while in Corrupt Hyper Mode, Samus will die.

 - The opening sequence of the final is not present when the demo loads into gameplay.
 The beginning of the prototype starts on Norion, where Samus exits her ship and must approach the Federation soldier in order to trigger a cutscene.
 The voice work for this sequence was recorded, and attempting to run past the soldier will still trigger the cutscene.
 In the final, the entire landing sequence of Samus' ship, exit from the ship, and dialogue with the soldier happens in one continuous cutscene.
 The details of the mission objectives are highlighted with greater detail in the final.